majdalsado/arduino-autonomous-vehicle/README.md

 - Lots of wiring

 ### Body
--The body was a simple design in AutoCAD with a Arduino UNO holder via screw holes.
+- The body was a simple design in AutoCAD with a Arduino UNO holder via screw holes.
--Other components were hot glued onto the polymer body.
+- Other components were hot glued onto the polymer body.
--The design consisted of a three wheel system, two rear driving motors and a trolley wheel in the front.
+- The design consisted of a three wheel system, two rear driving motors and a trolley wheel in the front.
--The trolley wheel was 3D printed and designed in such a way to allow free rotation of the front wheel.
+- The trolley wheel was 3D printed and designed in such a way to allow free rotation of the front wheel.
--The sonar sensor was attached to the servo motor using a custom holder 3D printed to fit the motor attachment.
+- The sonar sensor was attached to the servo motor using a custom holder 3D printed to fit the motor attachment.

 ### Algorithm